.

 Presentation to the American Photography Archive Group (APAG)

-by CETA Arts photographers George Malave and Larry Racioppo (March 2021)
+by CETA Arts photographers George Malave and Larry Racioppo, March 2021

-Presentation to the Appraiser Association of America
+Presentation to the Appraisers Association of America

-by Blaise Tobia and Virginia Maksymowicz (September 2020)
+by Blaise Tobia and Virginia Maksymowicz, September 2020

 Video available through the Association

-Creatives Rebuild NY is a three-year, $125 million project funded primarily by the Mellon Foundation with both employment and basic income programs for artists in NY State.
+Creatives Rebuild NY was a three-year, $125 million project funded primarily by the Mellon Foundation

 NYC Mayor Bill de Blasio's announcement of the City’s Artists Corps project (5/6/21) cites CETA as an inspiration for the Corps.